-The University of Illinois at Chicago is committed to a safe work environment, fair wages, and to freedom from discrimination.
+University of Illinois Chicago is committed to a safe work environment, fair wages, and to freedom from discrimination.
 UIC requires that all Licensees, at a minimum, adhere to the principles set forth in the university’s Code of Conduct.
 See below for UIC’s Code of Conduct.

 UIC is a member of the Worker Rights Consortium and Fair Labor Association.

-University of Illinois at Chicago Code of Conduct for Licensees
+University of Illinois at Chicago Code of Conduct for Licensees Heading link

-I. Introduction The University of Illinois at Chicago is committed to conducting its business affairs in a socially responsible and ethical manner.
+I. Introduction University of Illinois Chicago is committed to conducting its business affairs in a socially responsible and ethical manner.
 UIC recognizes the importance of protecting an individual’s right to be employed in a safe work environment, to be paid fair wages, and to be free from discrimination.
 UIC requires that all Licensees, at a minimum, adhere to the principles set forth in the university’s Code of Conduct.

 Throughout the Code, the term “Licensee” shall include all persons or entities, which have entered into a written “License Agreement” with UIC to manufacture “Licensed Articles” (as that term is defined in the License Agreement) bearing the university’s name and trademarks.
 The term “Licensee” shall for purposes of the Code, and unless otherwise specified in the Code, encompass all of Licensees’ contractors, subcontractors or manufacturers that produce, assemble or package finished Licensed Articles for the consumer.